Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 ## Electronics power consumption

+### Tabs {.tabset}

+#### v1.02

+Power the SBC from its own 5V supply that is specifically designed for the purpose.The official Raspberry Pi Power Supply is a good example of this.
+Additionally, the USB cable used to power the Pi must be of good quality.

+It is possible to power the Duet from the SBC is the Duet does not have higher current 5V devices connected (PanelDue, Neopixel/Dotstar LEDs) and the 5V power budget of the SBC power supply is not exceeded.
+See the 5V documentation above for how to set the selection jumpers.

+The Pi may display a lightning bolt icon on the display (if connected) which is a good indication there is a power supply problem.

+#### v1.01 and earlier Duet 6HCs:
 Powering a SBC like the Pi3 from the Duet is feasible provided any USB peripherals attached to the Pi are very low power draw or have their own separate power supply.
 Higher power draw SBC like the Pi4 may draw more power than the internal 5v on the Duet can supply, especially with added peripherals.
 In general, for best results, it is recommended to power the Duet and the SBC separately to avoid power overdraw issues.

 Furthermore, it is recommended to use a sufficient power supply for the Pi4 that is capable of providing 5a.
 The official Raspberry Pi Power Supply is a good example of this.
 Additionally, the USB cable used to power the Pi must be of good quality.